microsoft/vscode-wiki/Issue-Grooming.md

 Despite our best efforts to deal with all of those issues, over the course of time we fall behind.
 When you look at an issue it's sometimes unclear whether or not we intent to provide the functionality you propose, whether or not we fix the bug, whether or not the issue is a duplicate of another one.

-In order to restore a reasonable level of clarity we annually perform a House Keeping Iterating in which we go through all open issues.
+In order to restore a reasonable level of clarity we annually perform a House Keeping Iteration in which we go through all open issues.
 We categorize, label, fix, and close issues.
 This results in a wave of notification which is hard to deal with (our apologies) but in the end there is better understanding of what will happen to your ideas.

 Below are more details about what we do during a House Keeping Iteration.